Crascit/get_cmake/README.md

 The scripts accept a command line argument specifying the CMake version you want to download.
 This should be the full version number, like `3.20.0`.
-Release candidates can also be retrieved (e.g. `3.20.0-rc3`).
+Release candidates can also be retrieved (e.g. `3.21.0-rc1`).
 If no version is specified, the latest CMake release will be downloaded.
 CI scripts should always ask for a specific CMake version for repeatability and traceability reasons.

+Note that a release candidate is considered to be a release.
+If you do not want a release candidate, do not ask for the latest and ask for a specific version instead.

 The script offers a few options for controlling things like the output directory and verbosity.
 See the output from running the script with the `--help` option for details.

-In your CI job, you will need to add the relevant directory to your `PATH` after the script has completed.
+After running the script, you will typically want to add the relevant directory to your `PATH` to use the downloaded CMake version.
 The directory is different for different platforms due to the different package structure.
 The following examples show how to run the script, setup the `PATH` and run